david9304/ccna-extended-acl-http-https/README.txt

 Router2 also functions as a DHCP server, providing IPv4 addresses and default gateway information for the two PCs.

 The laptop is configured with a static IP address for testing purposes and to ensure consistent ACL behavior during the lab.

+## Key learning outcomes
+- Extended ACL design and placement
+- Static routing between multiple LANs
+- DHCP configuration on a router
+- Traffic filtering based on protocol and destination